maryam-mouslimany/Orchestrik/README.md

 | ![Landing](./readme/testing/linear1.png) | ![fsdaf](./readme/testing/linear2.png) |

 #### Linear Workflow (high level)

-Create a ticket in Linear →
+1. Create a ticket in Linear
-Create a Git branch (following Linear’s naming conventions) →
+2. Create a Git branch (following Linear’s naming conventions)
-Commit changes (include the corresponding task ID in the commit message) →
+3. Commit changes (include the corresponding task ID in the commit message)
-Push the branch to the remote repository →
+4. Push the branch to the remote repository
-Open a pull request and request a review →
+5. Open a pull request and request a review
-Merge the pull request once it has been reviewed and approved.
+6. Merge the pull request once it has been reviewed and approved

 ### Postman (API Testing)